What Is Email Encryption?

 - Log in to the Google Admin console.

-- Go to Apple > Google Workspace > Gmail > User settings.
+- Navigate to Menu → Apps → Google Workspace → Gmail → User settings.

-- Select the domain or organization you want to configure using Organizations.
+- On the left, under Organizations, select the domain or organization you want to configure.

-- Enable S/MIME encryption for sending and receiving emails.
+- Scroll to the S/MIME setting and check the Enable S/MIME encryption for sending and receiving emails box.

 - Click Save.